-The tykes can choose from a kids’ menu that includes mini beef burger with cheese, grilled skinless chicken breast with corn niblets and spaghetti bolognaise, and baked Pacific dory with tomato salsa, broccoli flan, and spaghetti alfredo.
+The tykes can choose from a kids’ menu that includes a mini beef burger with cheese, grilled skinless chicken breast with corn niblets and spaghetti bolognaise, and baked Pacific Dory with tomato salsa, broccoli flan, and spaghetti alfredo.

 The playroom is actually a private drinks lounge on weekdays, but morphs into a play area come weekends, with floor mats, a ball pool, a TV which screens cartoons, and some toys.
 The cosy playroom is also open from 9 am to 6 pm.